Heck! Where is my URL? The mysterious case of Google Apps Script web apps in V8

 3. Click the resulting /exec link to open it for the first time.

 And boom!
-The moment the page loads, the Web App configures itself: it silently talks to your bound spreadsheet, writes its own URL in the target cell, and instantly updates a giant QR code ready to be projected on a screen for students or employees.
+The moment the page loads, the Web App configures itself: it silently talks to the Apps Script backend, saves its own URL to Script Properties (or writes it directly to a spreadsheet cell), and instantly updates a giant QR code ready to be projected on a screen for students or employees.
 No clipboard.
 No copy-pasting.
 Zero friction.

 Sometimes, the best optimization isn't about writing more complex code; it's about understanding how the underlying infrastructure "thinks" and making it work for you.